thanhhao98/webAss2/README.md

 - docker-compose up -d: run in background
 - docker ps: show all container
 - docker logs -f $dockerId: show logs realtime of container
+- docker stop: stop server which is running in background